yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 idea can also be back-fitted into earlier versions of the protocol, but this would require significant changes.
-One example is that TLS 1.2 and earlier versions do not provide a generic facility of encrypted handshake extensions, such as is used here to transport the ticket
+One example is that TLS 1.2 and earlier versions do not provide a generic facility of encrypted handshake extensions, such as is used here to transport the ticket.

 The main advantages of this protocol over earlier pinning solutions are: